-You’ve seen those shimmering manes in hair commercials.
-Common sense says it can’t just be the result of just a shampoo and conditioner, so what’s the secret?
-Hair health is key (trim off split ends, use heat protection when styling with heat) and the rest comes down to your cuticles, which need to be smooth and unruffled to reflect light.
+Ed's note: While a hair serum can indeed be the difference between smooth and frizzy, hair health is also always key (trim off split ends, use heat protection when styling with heat) and the rest comes down to your cuticles, which need to be smooth and unruffled to reflect light.(opens in new tab)

 A-list stylist Larry King says, “I love mousse—I put it on 90% of people, both men and women.”
 No wonder he’s keen: The good old foamy stuff bulks out every single strand, so hair immediately feels thicker, plus holds volume and root lift like nothing else.(opens in new tab)

 Blow-drying products worked into damp hair add structure, versus that gunky, tacky feeling of adding them in when hair dry.
 L’Oreal Professionnel Tecni Art Pli is a fine spray with superlative hold.
 Its style-shaping powers are proven by the fact that it’s used so often during Fashion Week, it’s practically the official scent backstage.(opens in new tab)

 4. Vita Coco Organic Cold Pressed Extra Virgin Coconut Oil